stackotter/delta-client/Readme.md

 ### Building from source

-To build Delta Client you'll first need to install Xcode and the latest version of [Swift Bundler](https://github.com/stackotter/swift-bundler).
-Once you've installed both of those, run the following commands in terminal;
+To build Delta Client you'll first need to install Xcode 14 and the latest version of [Swift Bundler](https://github.com/stackotter/swift-bundler).
+Please note that using Xcode 13 is ok but you may run into some weird memory corruption issues, so test with Xcode 14 before assuming that it's a Delta Client bug.
+Once you've installed the requirements, run the following commands in terminal;

 ```sh
 # Clone Delta Client